 Pretty complicated, but it gets worse.
 All retirement systems have an annual cost of living adjustment.
 This is a subtle, yet very important detail.
 Over the lifetime of your retirement the cost of living adjustment could more than double your retirement check.

 The COLA for the final pay and high 36 systems is determined each year by the national Consumer Price Index.
 But the COLA for the CSB/REDUX retirement system is the Consumer Price Index minus 1%.
 So a retiree under the High 36 may see a COLA increase in their retirement check of 1.7%, while a retiree under the CSB/REDUX plan would get a COLA increase of only 0.7%.

 Note: There is one more twist to the COLA for the CSB/REDUX retiree.
 At age 62 the 1% reduction goes away so that the High 36 and CSB retirees get the same monthly pay.

 Blended Retirement System (BRS)

 If you first enter the military after Jan.
 1, 2018 you are eligible for the BRS.
 Under the BRS, your pension is similar to the CSB/REDUX system, you will get 40% of your base pay after 20 years.
 You also get a bonus at 12 years of 2.5% of your annual base pay.
-The military will contribute 1% of your base pay to your Thrift Savings Plan (TSP) which is similar to a savings account.
+The military will contribute 1% of your base pay to your Thrift Savings Plan (TSP) which is similar to a savings account or a 401(k) retirement plan.
 You will also be automatically enrolled in the TSP to contribute 3% of your base pay.
 You can raise, lower, or stop this contribution at any time.
 After you have been in for 2 years, the military will match up to 5% of your TSP contribution.

 When you retire you can either get your full retirement or opt to get a lump-sum payment.
 If you take the lump-sum you will get a reduced monthly retirement check until age 67.
 You also will have a substantial amount of money in your TSP that can be withdrawn tax free, depending on your age.